vippsas/vipps-login-api/vipps-login-api.md

 #### No dialog flow - check if the user is logged in
 This flow enables attempting a login with no interaction required by the user.
 This can be used to check if the user is already logged in.
 The user will always be returned to the `redirect_uri`.

-The user will be logged in with this flow if
+The user will be logged in with this flow if:
 * they are recognized in the browser and no consent is required
 * they are recognized in the browser and consent has previously been given